devicehive/esp8266-firmware/DeviceHiveESP8266.md

 ## onewire/dht/read
 Read data from DHT11/DHT22/AM2302 or device with the same protocol.
-Number of readed data depends on device, but can not be more that 264.
+Number of bytes which would read depends on device, but can not be more that 264.
 Any checksums will not be checked.

 *Parameters*:
 "pin" - GPIO port number for onewire data line.
 If not specified, previous pins will be used.
 Default is "0".